PitifulPete/jira-process-document/README.md

 # Process document
-A company that wanted to hire me requested that i create a process document explaining how i will document a newly created feature for one of Atlassian's software products.
+A company that wanted to hire me requested that i create a process document explaining how i would document a newly created feature for one of Atlassian's software products.
 I created and submitted the document, but i thought it was a fun project so i decided to make it a proper organizational process document.
 ## Overview
 This document explains the process for creating a clear and concise user guide on how to use a new Jira software feature.
 It includes the process of collecting information about the feature, documenting the feature, and formatting the document.
 ## How to collect information about a new Jira feature